NNSA conducts its critical missions at sites nationwide. Learn more about the various locations.

 Contact: (702) 295-3521 or Nevada@NNSA.doe.gov

-The NNSA Production Office in Oak Ridge, Tennessee, provides oversight for the Pantex Plant in Amarillo, Texas, and the Y-12 National Security Complex in Oak Ridge.
+The NNSA Production Office provides oversight for the Pantex Plant in Amarillo, Texas, and the Y-12 National Security Complex in Oak Ridge, Tennessee.
 Pantex handles nuclear weapons surveillance and life extension programs, weapons dismantlement, high-explosive components, and storage and surveillance of plutonium pits.
 Y-12 is responsible for uranium storage, processing and manufacturing; the production of uranium feedstock for use in U.S. Navy ships; and supporting international nuclear nonproliferation programs.

 Contact: (865) 576-9918 or NPOpublicinquiry@npo.doe.gov

 The Sandia Field Office in Albuquerque, New Mexico, oversees Sandia National Laboratories in Albuquerque and Livermore, California.
 Sandia works with other government agencies, industry, and academic institutions to provide service in the national interest and accomplish missions in nuclear weapons, defense systems and assessments, energy and climate, international, homeland, and nuclear security.